Bottle episode

 In episodic television, a bottle episode or bottle show is an episode produced cheaply and restricted in scope to use as few actors, effects and sets as possible.
 Bottle episodes are usually shot on sets built for other episodes, frequently the main interior sets for a series, and consist largely of dialogue and scenes for which no special preparations are needed.
 They are commonly used when one script has fallen through and another has to be written at short notice, or because of budgetary constraints.
 Bottle episodes have also been used for dramatic effect, with the limited setting and cast allowing for a slower pace and deeper exploration of character traits and motives.

 Use

-The term "bottle show" was coined by Leslie Stevens, creator and executive producer of 1960s TV series The Outer Limits, for an episode made in very little time at very little cost, "as in pulling an episode right out of a bottle like a genie".
+The term "bottle show" was coined by Leslie Stevens, creator and executive producer of the 1960s TV series The Outer Limits, for an episode made in very little time at very little cost, "as in pulling an episode right out of a bottle like a genie".

 Bottle episodes are sometimes produced to allow as much of the budget as possible to go to the more expensive episodes of the season.
 Scott Brazil, executive producer of The Shield, described bottle episodes as "the sad little stepchild whose allowance is docked in order to buy big brother a new pair of sneaks".

 Examples

 Star Trek: The Next Generation used bottle episodes so that it could spend more on special effects in other episodes.

-The Family Guy episode "Brian & Stewie" explores a rare break from the show's usual set-up and is the only episode of the show not to feature any music or cutaway gags, with Brian and Stewie being the only two characters featured in the entire episode.
-In repeats of the episode there is no main title sequence, nor is any music played over the end credits.

-The Seinfeld season 2 episode "The Chinese Restaurant" is a bottle episode shot in real time, revolving around the characters Jerry, George, and Elaine waiting for a table at a Chinese restaurant.

-The Brooklyn Nine-Nine season 5 episode "The Box" features only 5 speaking roles, with 2 being characters unique to the episode and the other 3 being main cast members.
-It takes place almost entirely within an interrogation room as a detective and captain try to extract a confession from a murder suspect.

-The Mad About You episode "The Conversation" (season 6, episode 9) was a single-shot bottle episode, originally shown on broadcast TV in 1997 with no interruptions.